Xinyuan-LilyGO/EPD47-HC08/README.md

  -  **Please select the development board"TTGO T-Watch"**(Otherwise, the compilation will fail because the project occupies too much storage)

- -  After selecting the correct port, you can compile and upload.
+ -  Connect PC to LilyGo-EPD47, after selecting the correct port, you can compile and upload.
 After the upload is successful, wait for a while until the screen displays the following text, which means success

 ![EPD47show1](/images/4.jpg)
 "sleep began, wait for wake up"